 If you feel like your skin is always flushing or turning red from seemingly every little thing, speak to your dermatologist to see if you have rosacea.
-Since it can lead to long-term blood vessel formation and rosacea can worsen from the use of other skincare products, consult your doctor for the right medication and advice for your specific skincare concerns.
+Since it can lead to long-term visible blood vessel formation, and rosacea can worsen from the use of other skincare products, consult your doctor for the right medication and advice for your specific skincare concerns.

 Keep Your Skin Moisturized